A new generation of top-notch wheeled luggage is here: welcome to my Nomatic Check-In review!

 Durability and Toughness

 One of the key selling points for Nomatic products are their reputation for being TOUGH.
 I mean just watch the video below and you will see what I am talking about.
+It’s one of the reasons they are one of our favourite luggage brands.

 Unfortunately, I did not have the luxury of smashing my Check-In suitcase with a sledgehammer, but if I ever do, I shall update this review to grade the personal pleasure I experienced.